LaurentEsingle/LaurentEsingle.github.io/about.markdown

   - Whith the Free version, everything is integrated in a single container image (veeQuery-free), which limits its ability to scale.
 Consequently the following limitations are set:
     - File size limit for CSV, Parquet, ORC, JSON, HDF5:  10Gb
     - File size limit for Excel: 2GB
-    - Maximum size of sample data:  100000 rows (see "Big data" tab for more information)
+    - Maximum size of sample data:  100000 rows (see "Big data" section for more information)
-    - Maximum size of data retrieved per query from a database: 100000
+    - Maximum size of data retrieved per query from a database: 100000 rows
 - Databases connectors for the free version are limited to:
   - Cassandra
   - MySql